-I’m Susan B., a Financial Sobriety Evangelist.
-I’ve been writing and speaking about personal finance and recovering from compulsive spending since 2009.
+I’m Susan B., a financial sobriety evangelist and spending plan expert.
+I’ve been writing and speaking about personal finance and recovering from compulsive spending since 2010.

 I have been free from compulsive spending since April 25, 2009.
 At that time, I had $34,000 of unsecured debt.
 In February of 2016, I finished paying off that debt.